assimp/assimp-docs/source/about/installation.rst

 The Assimp-Lib can be used in two ways:

 * Linking against the pre-built libraries
-* Building the library on your own via cmake.
+* Integrate the library into your project via cmake.

-Both ways are descriped at `_Build instructions <https://github.com/assimp/assimp/blob/master/Build.md>`_
+Both ways are descriped at `Build instructions <https://github.com/assimp/assimp/blob/master/Build.md>`_

 .. _ai_main_usage: